vikfroberg/cv/README.md

 Built a todo-list meets calendar application for iPhone called Daily.

-- Wrote in house libraries for making Objective-C more functional which gave a deep understanding of the core concepts of functional programming.
+- Wrote in house libraries for making Objective-C more functional which gave me a deep understanding of the core concepts of functional programming.
 - Used Rx for declarative rendering similar to the patterns used in React.
 - Worked with tools like Intercom and Mixpanel to collect analytics and make product design decicions based on that data.